Xorcode/xorcode.com/source/_posts/2013-08-10-using-backbeam-io-in-titanium-studio-mobile-apps.md

 <!--more-->

-<span class="label label-warning">Heads Up!</span> The following example awaits a pull request as of Aug 10, 2013 into the Backbeam JavaScript SDK.
-If you are eager to try this out, pull the code directly from the [Xorcode/backbeamjs]({{ 'https://github.com/Xorcode/backbeamjs' | bitly }}) repository.

 In order to get started with Backbeam in Titanium™ you need only include the [Backbeam JavaScript SDK]({{ 'http://backbeam.io/documentation-javascript' | bitly }}) in your project and you are off to the races.

 {% highlight javascript %}